-In the course of the following ten years I moved from an analog past in the capturing of still and moving pictures, to the fully digital world of HD video and SLR camera.
+In the course of the following ten years, I moved from an analog status in the capturing of still and moving pictures, to the fully digital world of HD video and SLR camera.

-Here’s a video combining photos and video from that vacation.
-They were all shot with my first DV-tape camera.
+Here’s a video combining photos and video from that vacation in 2002.
+All still and moving imagery was shot with my first DV-tape camera.

 Converting old media to a digital platform

 Let me draw your attention to one more aspect of my dream.
 My digital dream was not only about the future.
 I had thousands of analog pictures and days of video content stuck on obsolete technological platforms.
 They were practically shouting out loud for attention, eager to get digitised.

 I am discussing the tremendous task of creating a digital collection of media in a series of articles.

 - THIS INTRODUCTION: Taking care of your photographed memory